 Best Practices for Native Programmatic Advertising

-Understand Your Consumers
+1. Understand Your Consumers

 As with any targeted marketing campaign, the first step is understanding your audience.
 Who are you trying to reach?
 What problems are they trying to solve, or what are they looking for?
 Learning more about their interests and needs allows you to create content that is relevant and helpful to them.
 The last thing you want is for your ad to be the one extraneous piece among a handful of others that are useful for the viewer.

-Target for Content
+2. Target for Content

 No matter how compelling, your ad will be ineffective if it’s not in front of the right eyes.
-However, because of the nature of native advertising, content targeting is almost more important than audience targeting here.
+However, because of the nature of native advertising, content targeting is almost more critical than audience targeting here.
 You need to make sure that the content you are showing matches the type of content in its environment.

-Aim to Add Value
+4. Aim to Add Value

-Create Compelling Creatives
+5. Create Compelling Creatives

-Combine Native with Other Channels
+6. Combine Native With Other Channels

 Native advertising is one important part of a holistic marketing plan, but it can’t live in a silo.
 The content and tone of your native advertising may be slightly different from your other marketing messages, but they should all be working together with your cross-channel marketing plans in display, mobile, search, and social.

-As the largest independent trading desk, tdX offers access to 18 DSPs, search and social platforms to power high-performing campaigns for marketers and agencies across native, search, social, and display.
+As the largest independent trading desk, tdX offers access to 18 DSPs, search, and social platforms to power high-performing campaigns for marketers and agencies across native, search, social, and display.
 Our proprietary platform grading system determines the best channel mix for your KPIs by assessing platforms on over 200 evaluation criteria, sorted by over 50 filters.